Headshot Background Ideas, Options and Tips for Photographers

 If you live near some beautiful natural areas, such as water or woods, nature can serve as an amazing and completely free backdrop for your headshots as well.
 Smaller patches of foliage can make for great backgrounds, you don’t need a huge park!
-Nature can be a good option for those with jobs in creative industries.
+Nature can be a good option for those with jobs in creative industries and businesses whose brands are aligned with nature, life, or adventure.
 Once again, be sure to blur the background with a low f-stop to make facial features pop.
 The blurring of soft colors in nature will look gorgeous.

 Colorful backgrounds can also be fun choices for those in creative positions rather than in business.
 All you need is a colorful wall, which you may be able to find along with buildings or fences.
 You could even opt for an urban mural.
 However, make sure that your backdrop choice does not take away from your client.
 It should only accentuate the headshot to create a very strong yet fun look.

 These colorful backgrounds, however, have a somewhat limited use.
 They aren’t quite professional enough to for traditional professions outside of the tech or gaming industry.
 They can also give off a youthful and fun vibe, which can be useful if that is your intent.

 Finally, you may choose to photograph some individuals in their places of business.
 These environmental portraits display more than the individual’s head and include context as to where they work.
 Be sure to scope out the area before your session to find the best possible background for the headshot.

 Look for areas of the office space with clean, non distracting colors, architecture and decor, such as the image above.